Chaklader/landmark-classification-cnn/NOTES.md

 ### Glossary

-Object localization: The task of determining if an image contains an object, and localize it with a bounding box.
+**Object localization**: The task of determining if an image contains an object, and localize it with a bounding box.

-Bounding box: A rectangular box that completely encloses a given object in an image, whose sides are parallel to the sides of the image.
+**Bounding box**: A rectangular box that completely encloses a given object in an image, whose sides are parallel to the sides of the image.

-Multi-head model: A CNN where we have one backbone but more than one head.
+**Multi-head model**: A CNN where we have one backbone but more than one head.

-Object detection: The task of localizing using a bounding box every object of interest in an image.
+**Object detection**: The task of localizing using a bounding box every object of interest in an image.

-Anchors: Windows with different sizes and different aspect ratios, placed in the center of cells defined by a grid on an image.
+**Anchors**: Windows with different sizes and different aspect ratios, placed in the center of cells defined by a grid on an image.

-Feature Pyramid Network (FPN): An architecture that extracts multi-level, semantically-rich feature maps from an image.
+**Feature Pyramid Network (FPN)**: An architecture that extracts multi-level, semantically-rich feature maps from an image.

-Focal Loss: A modification of the Cross-Entropy Loss, **by **including a factor in front of the CE Loss to dampen the loss due to examples that are already well-classified, so they do not dominate.
+**Focal Loss**: A modification of the Cross-Entropy Loss, **by **including a factor in front of the CE Loss to dampen the loss due to examples that are already well-classified, so they do not dominate.

-Mean Average Recall (mAR): A metric for object detection algorithms.
+**Mean Average Recall (mAR)**: A metric for object detection algorithms.
 It is obtained by computing the Average Recall for each class of objects, as twice the integral of the Recall vs IoU curve, and then by averaging the Average Recall for each class.

-Mean Average Precision (mAP): A metric for object detection algorithms.
-It is obtained by computing the Average Precision
-(AP) for each class.
+**Mean Average Precision (mAP)**: A metric for object detection algorithms.
+It is obtained by computing the Average Precision(AP) for each class.
 The AP is computed by integrating an interpolation of the Precision-Recall curve.
 The mAP is the mean average of the AP over the classes.

-Intersection over Union (IoU): The ratio between the area of the intersection, or overlap, and the area of the union of two boxes or polygons.
+**Intersection over Union (IoU)**: The ratio between the area of the intersection, or overlap, and the area of the union of two boxes or polygons.
 Used to measure how much two boxes coincide.

-Semantic segmentation: The task of assigning a class to each pixel in an image.
+**Semantic segmentation**: The task of assigning a class to each pixel in an image.

-Dice loss: A useful measure of loss for semantic segmentation derived from the F1 score, which is the geometric mean of precision and recall.
+**Dice loss**: A useful measure of loss for semantic segmentation derived from the F1 score, which is the geometric mean of precision and recall.
 The Dice loss tends to balance precision and recall at the pixel level.

 A confusion matrix is a table/visualization that shows how well a classification model performs.
 For example, in a